harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-04-13-solo-female-travelling-in-japan-the-ultimate-destination.md

 featuredimage: /img/solo-travel-shutterstock_623123315.jpg
 author:
   name: "Written by: Rei Ando Nemish"
-  bio: >
+  bio: A Japanese and Canadian student, studying in Tokyo, with a passion for
-    A Japanese and Canadian student, studying in Tokyo, with a passion for food, animals, and adventuring.
-You can spot her studying in cute cafes on her off days.Thank you and I hope you have a great weekend.
+    food, animals, and adventuring.
+You can spot her studying in cute cafes on her off days.
-  image: /img/90555533_646789835866774_7590224187273248768_n.jpg
+  image: ""
 tags:
   - Solo Travel
 ---